mostafamedhat1983/ODC-project/README.md

 ```

 ### 4. Launch EC2 Instances
-Starts two EC2 instances for the application.
 Create 2 EC2 instances with names server1 ans server2 , in two different AZs.
 If you create the EC2 instance using security group name while specifying an avialability zone you will get error "The parameter groupName cannot be used with the parameter subnet"
 so you have to use security group ID instead, it is saved in varaible SG_ID
 using saved credentialsId 'aws-key'

 ```groovy
 stage('Create EC2 Instances') {
     steps {